gasagna/Flows.jl/docs/src/coupled.md

 ```
 Note the definition of the second function, and how it maps to the original problem.

-Assume that an explicit fourth-order Runge-Kutta method, provided by this package's `RK4` is used to advance the system.
+Assume that an explicit fourth-order Runge-Kutta method, provided by this package's [`RK4`](@ref) type is used to advance the system.
 Two steps are neeeded.
 First, we couple together the Julia functions representing the two components by defining
 ```julia
 h = couple(f, g)
 ```
-Second, we define a composite `RK4` method object with
+Second, we define a composite [`RK4`](@ref) method object with
 ```julia
 m = RK4(couple(zeros(3), zeros(2)))
 ```